typed-ember/glint/README.md

 Glint is broken into several different packages that you may use, depending on the details of your project.
 Typically you'll add `@glint/core` and a Glint environment package that reflects the type of project you're working on, then add a `.glintrc.yml` file to your project to tell Glint what it should look at.

-For more specific details on settin up Glint in your project, take a look at [the documentation], in particular the Installation pages [for Ember.js projects] and [for GlimmerX projects].
+For more specific details on setting up Glint in your project, take a look at [the documentation], in particular the Installation pages [for Ember.js projects] and [for GlimmerX projects].

 [the documentation]: https://typed-ember.gitbook.io/glint
 [for ember.js projects]: https://typed-ember.gitbook.io/glint/using-glint/ember/installation